 These are the standard RS232 settings for communicating with an ACL controller.
 They should not be changed since they match the fixed settings in the controller.

-MainWindowBkgndColors = 0,0,0 MainWindowTextColors = 0,255,0

-MainWindowBkgndColors = 0,0,0 MainWindowTextColors = 0,255,0 Color settings for the background and text colors in the device driver's Status window.
-When a Station Manager PC is running several device drivers simultaneously, these parameters allow you to set each one to a different color in order to distinguish between them.
+MainWindowBkgndColors = 0,0,0 MainWindowTextColors = 0,255,0 MainWindowBkgndColors = 0,0,0 MainWindowTextColors = 0,255,0 device drivers simultaneously, these parameters allow you to set each one to a different color in order to distinguish between them.